ajhibshman/pandas_challenge/README.md

 # pandas_challenge

-This repository analyzes data from a medium sized school district to determine factors influencing math and reading performance.
+This repository analyzes data from High Schools in a large school district to determine factors influencing math and reading performance.

 Summary Tables:
 1) District Summary: